keeps/database-preservation.com/index.md

   media_alignment: Right
   headline: "<strong>SIARD creation</strong><br>Export database to a preservation
     format"
-  content: Connect to a local or remote database and save all content into a preservation
+  content: Connect to a local or remote database engine and store all content in an standard archival format such as SIARD.
-    format like SIARD.
   media:
     image: "/uploads/2019/11/29/dbptk-desktop-dbms-list.png"
     alt_text: DBPTK Desktop